 Here at the Eye Center of Virginia, we’re completely committed to protecting your eye health, from birth all the way through your senior years.
 Of course, regular eye exams are crucial to that mission.
-Our Williamsburg optometrists, Dr. Schultz and Dr. Evans, recommend annual or biannual eye exams for all patients, depending on their risk factors.
+Our Williamsburg optometrist, Dr. Schultz, recommends annual or biannual eye exams for all patients, depending on their risk factors.

 Some conditions make it impossible to wear regular soft contact lenses.
 Patients with these conditions must wear special, custom contact lenses

 Cornea diseases cause visual disturbances to the cornea, including pain, blurry vision, sensitivity to light, and possible loss of vision.

 Ocular surface diseases (OSD) like dry eye cause a variety of uncomfortable symptoms, including sensations of itchy, burning, and gritty eyes.
 OSD is a common condition, and there are a variety of treatment options depending upon severity.

 The Eye Center of Virginia is an optometrist clinic that specializes in treating a variety of common eye conditions.
 In order to provide the best kind of quality healthcare to clients, we have cultivated a staff of medical experts investigate, diagnose and treat a great number of ailments.
 Below you can find a summary of just some of the eye conditions that our eye care center covers.

 Glaucoma is the second leading cause of blindness in the United States.
 All types of glaucoma are characterized by damage to the optic nerve, resulting in irreversible vision loss.

 The Eye Center of Virginia specializes in the treatment and management of a variety of eye conditions, from the most common conditions to those that are rarer.